 • Scaling – This involves the process of removing the plaque buildup on your teeth by scraping it off with a metal tool similar to a pick.

 • Flap surgery – your dentist moves the flap of your gum in order to reach the root of your tooth so that he or she can rid your teeth of plaque, tarter and any gum tissue that’s become diseased.
-The dentist will then place your gum flap back securely.
-This type of treatment sometimes goes along with osseous surgery, in which part of the bone that surrounds your tooth is either removed or the entire bone is reshaped.
+The dentist will then replace your gum flap securely.
+This treatment is at times supplanted with osseous surgery, in which part of the bone that surrounds your tooth is either removed or the entire bone is reshaped.

 • Curettage – This procedure involves removing the periodontal pocket’s soft tissue lining, helping your gum’s tissue heal.